 Tickets are not yet on sale for the 2021 Brazilian Grand Prix.
 This guide will be updated when ticket sales begin.
-Join the waitlist to find out when Official Ticket Packages from F1 Experiences will become available.
+Official Ticket Packages from F1 Experiences are now available.

 There’s a limited selection of grandstand tickets available to foreign buyers at the Brazilian Grand Prix, which makes choosing a ticket fairly easily.
 The choice for fans on a budget is even more limited, as there are no general admission tickets available and only two cheaper ticket categories, the best of which are the Grandstand A bleachers on the final corner for $270 (Friday-Sunday).
 Seats in the main pit straight grandstand will set you back over $500 USD for 3 days and the rest of the tickets are priced at close to $1000 USD, which is very expensive for the average fan.

 - All grandstands and VIP areas are covered, with the exception of the cheaper A and Q sections (which also have bleacher style concrete benches, rather than individual seats)

 - There is no General Admission access at Interlagos.
 You buy a ticket for a particular grandstand and can only enter this area; you cannot walk freely around the other areas of the circuit.